English Literature & Language

 Key Stage 4

 The curriculum at Key Stage 4 is designed to meet the criteria of AQA’s GCSE English Literature and Language specifications.
-The students will still experience the two distinct pathways to learning that they have followed in Key Stage 3 with Mastery Writing Curriculum evolving into the broader study of English Language.
-The literary texts studied at GCSE build on the students’ prior knowledge of Dickens, Shakespeare and poetry whilst also introducing the study of a modern, post-war play.
+Literature and Language are studied separately to ensure that each exam is understood in its own context.
+The literary texts studied at GCSE English Literature build on the students’ prior knowledge of Dickens, Shakespeare, poetry and a modern, post-war play.
 The core skills of GCSE English Language will have been practised throughout Key Stage 3 and especially through the study of satellite texts.
-Students will also have the opportunity to develop their speaking and listening skills as they also complete a non-examined assessment which requires them to deliver a formal presentation to an audience.
+Students will also have the opportunity to further develop their speaking and listening skills as they also complete a non-examined assessment which requires them to deliver a formal presentation to an audience.

 Key Stage 5

-For those who wish to pursue English Literature to A Level, we offer a popular and engaging sixth form course.
-Students are invited to explore the speculative science fiction writing of Mary Shelley and Margaret Atwood, discrimination and cultural differences through Shakespeare as well as a range of Victorian and contemporary poetry.
+For those who wish to pursue English Literature at A-Level, we offer a popular and engaging sixth form course.
+Students explore Southern Gothic through the drama of Tennessee Williams, the speculative fiction writing of both Mary Shelley and Margaret Atwood, discrimination and cultural differences through Shakespeare as well as a range of Romantic and contemporary poetry.
 This course also affords the opportunity for students to devise their own coursework assignments based on their own reading and research.
 For those who are passionate about literature or what it means to be human, English Literature at A-Level is the perfect course.

 Underpinning all English study is the understanding of ideas, methods and context, from KS3 through to A Level.
 We have been keen to ensure that the curriculum and assessment cycle leads to progression, with students gaining knowledge and honing skills through the progression of texts and concepts in each year.
 We are confident our provision ensures students cultivate their understanding of key concepts and build the skills required for not only future English study, but also across all subjects.